jupyter/jupyter_client/docs/messaging.rst

    which ones are from other clients, so they can display each type appropriately.

-4. Control: This channel is identical to Shell, but operates on a separate socket, to allow important messages to avoid queueing behind execution requests (e.g. shutdown or abort).
+4. **Control**: This channel is identical to Shell, but operates on a separate socket, to allow important messages to avoid queueing behind execution requests (e.g. shutdown or abort).

 The actual format of the messages allowed on each of these channels is